 This nationally acclaimed civic education instructional program enhances students’ understanding of the institutions of American constitutional democracy while allowing students to discover the contemporary relevance of the Constitution and Bill of Rights.
 The primary goal of “We the People: The Citizen and the Constitution” is to promote civic competence and responsibility among the nation’s elementary and secondary students.
 The design of the instructional program, including the innovative culminating activity, is what makes the program a success.

 The culminating activity is a simulated congressional hearing in which students “testify” before a panel of judges.
-At the high school level, schools participate in Regional and State Competitions, held in December and January each year, performing units before a panel of notable governmental and political leaders.
-The top performing high school team attends the National Competition in Washington, D.C. representing NH.
+At the high school level, schools participate in District Hearings and State Finals, held in December and January each year, demonstrating their knowledge in six units of study performing units before a panel of notable governmental and political leaders.
+The top performing high school team attends the National Finals in Washington, D.C. representing NH.

 We the People Textbooks

 Sets of books (30 student texts + 1 teacher guide) are available for a fee plus S&H. Click on your grade level for more information.